-This document provides step-by-step instructions for wiring and configuring your NI data acquisition device for quadrature encoder measurements.
-Before you begin using your NI data acquisition hardware, you must install your application development environment (ADE) and NI-DAQmx driver software.
-Refer to the NI LabVIEW and NI-DAQmx document for more information.
+This document provides step-by-step instructions for wiring and configuring your NI DAQ device for quadrature encoder measurements.
+Before you begin using your NI DAQ hardware, you must install your application development environment and NI-DAQmx driver software.
+Refer to the LabVIEW and NI-DAQmx document for more information.

-You can use an NI Multifunction DAQ device, an NI CompactDAQ chassis with a digital I/O C Series module, or an NI Counter/Timer device to perform position measurements with quadrature encoders (also called an angular encoder).
+You can use an NI multifunction DAQ device, a CompactDAQ chassis with a digital I/O C Series module, or an NI counter/timer device to perform position measurements with quadrature encoders (also called angular encoders).
 The counters on each of these devices can measure angular position with X1, X2, or X4 angular encoders.
 Quadrature encoders cause two signals to pulse while a shaft in the encoder rotates.
 These signals are signal A (also called channel A) and signal B (also called channel B), each of which is typically a TTL digital signal.

-NI X Series devices and NI CompactDAQ chassis have four general-purpose 32-bit counter/timers.
-NI M Series devices and some other DAQ devices have two counter/timers.
-These general-purpose counter/timers use 5 V TTL digital signals and can be used for many measurement and pulse generation applications.
+X Series devices and CompactDAQ chassis have four general-purpose 32-bit counter/timers.
+M Series devices and some other DAQ devices have two counter/timers.
+These general-purpose counter/timers use 5 V TTL digital signals for many measurement and pulse generation applications.
 Figure 1 shows Counter 0 on an X Series device.

 Figure 1.
 Counter 0 on an NI X Series Device